 MIRA-10 is a vertically pointing X-band radar specifically designed for the collection of high-quality radar Doppler spectra and moments of liquid and frozen hydrometeors.
 It uses a solid state amplifier for transmitting and operates either in pulse mode or in pulse compression mode.
 These modes can be chosen by the user depending on the required sensitivity, range resolution and lowest useable range gate.

-The extraordinary system sensitivity of the cloud radar MIRA-35 and its compact version MIRA-35C allows profiling of all cloud types in the troposphere including thin fog layers and arctic cirrus.
+The extraordinary system sensitivity of the cloud radar MIRA-10 and MIRA-35 and its compact version MIRA-35C allows profiling of all cloud types in the troposphere including thin fog layers and arctic cirrus.